rizac/gfzreport/gfzreport/templates/annual/sphinx/report.rst

    - issn (LIBRARY INPUT): the issn.
 E.g.: 2190-7110
    - publicationYear (LIBRARY INPUT): the publication year.
 E.g., 2016
    - publicationMonth (LIBRARY INPUT): the publication month in plain english.
 E.g.: October
+   - version (AUTHOR INPUT): a version number to be printed in latex second page

    Now you can fill their values (plain text only, no markup):